juju/docs/src/en/controllers-backup.md

  1. Perform a data restore
  1. Enable HA

-To demonstrate this, consider an AWS-based controller named 'aws-ha3-1' with three cluster members (numbered 0 through 2).
-Upon restore it assumes the name of 'aws-ha3-2':
+To demonstrate this, consider an initial AWS-based controller named 'aws-ha3-1' with three cluster members.
+The new controller will be called 'aws-ha3-2':

 ```bash
 juju kill-controller aws-ha3-1